Italy, Spain suffer record virus deaths as infection rate surges

 However, two months of almost total isolation appeared to have paid off in China's Wuhan, as the Chinese city of 11 million people where the virus first emerged partially reopened.
 Since January, residents have been forbidden to leave, with roadblocks installed and millions subjected to dramatic restrictions on their daily life.

-But on Saturday people were allowed to enter the city, and the subway network was expected to restart.
-Some shopping centers will open their doors next week.
-In the United States, known infections jumped past 100,000, the world's highest figure, with more than 1,500 deaths, according to Johns Hopkins University.
+But on Saturday people were allowed to enter the city, and most of the subway network restarted.
+Some shopping centres will open their doors next week.
+In the United States, known infections jumped past 104,000, the world's highest figure, with 1,711 deaths, according to Johns Hopkins University.

-In New York City, the US epicenter of the crisis, health workers battled a surging toll, including an increasing number of younger patients.
+In New York City, the US epicentre of the crisis, health workers battled a surging toll -- including an increasing number of younger patients -- while struggling with a severe shortage of protective equipment.
 "Now it's 50-year-olds, 40-year-olds, 30-year-olds," said one respiratory therapist.

 To ease the strain on virus-swamped emergency rooms in Los Angeles, a giant US naval hospital ship docked there to take patients with other conditions.
 In New Orleans, famed for its jazz and nightlife, health experts believe the month-long Mardi Gras in February could be largely responsible for its severe outbreak.